 Look out for our newsletters in your inbox soon.

-Hilton Head, located just across the border from Savannah, Georgia, sits on a beautiful 12-mile barrier island and offers a less-touristy coastal South Carolina experience with few high-rise hotels.
+Hilton Head, located just across the border from Savannah, Georgia, sits on a beautiful 12-mile barrier island and offers a less-touristy coastal South Carolina experience with beautiful oceanfront resorts.
 Surrounded by water, visitors have access to all sorts of activities like sailing, snorkeling, or just soaking up the sun on one of the many picturesque beaches.
 Hilton Head is also a favorite with golfers, with a multitude of outstanding courses that overlook the Atlantic, and it’s ideal for cycling too, with lanes and bike paths found throughout the town.
 Wildlife lovers will appreciate the opportunity to spot bottle-nosed dolphins on a boat tour, with sightings virtually guaranteed.
 And, tennis anyone?
 The island’s Palmetto Dunes Tennis Center is considered one of the best in “The 50 Greatest U.S Tennis Resorts” by Tennis Magazine, with 25 courts, instructional programs, and tournaments.

 The state’s Lowcountry boasts over 350,000 acres of unspoiled natural beauty in an area known as the ACE Basin.
-The estuary is one of the largest on the Atlantic coast, and offers unique landscapes, wildlife and vegetation.
+The estuary is one of the largest on the Atlantic coast and offers unique landscapes, wildlife and vegetation.
 Its diverse geography and waterways make it a true paradise for outdoor adventurers.
 Just a few of the activities available include boating, fishing, hiking and biking on miles of dirt roads and nature trails, and bird watching.
 During the winter, nesting bald eagles can be seen perched in the trees and soaring through the skies.
 In the summer, osprey fish in the creeks, and in both spring and summer, you’ll hear the sounds of tropical migrant songbirds singing from forested creek banks.

 Aiken, located near the middle of South Carolina’s border with Georgia, is considered one of the state’s hidden treasures.
 In the 19th century, it became a popular spot for wealthy northerners to spend their winters, and as a result, the equestrian industry became a major part of the town’s character, and it still is today.
 There are multiple races, polo tournaments and barns in the region, and Aiken is renowned as the home of many thoroughbred champions, with fox hunts and polo matches a way of life here.
 Even if you aren’t coming to participate in all things horse, you can enjoy strolling the charming downtown, as well as the rolling hills that surround it.
-Shop unique boutiques, dine at fabulous eateries and catch live music while wondering the quaint streets and gazing at the gorgeous oak canopy.
+Shop unique boutiques, dine at fabulous eateries and catch live music while wandering the quaint streets and gazing at the gorgeous oak canopy.

 The town is also popular for its annual “Battle of Aiken,” when for three days in February, Civil War reenactors eat, sleep, live and fight in a painfully recreated version of the world in 1865.
 In addition to battle reenactments, it hosts authentic 19th-century military encampments, living history presentations, reproductions of medical facilities, an engineer and signal service, and civilian portrayals.